will-ball/scot_covid/README.md

 ** As of 08/04/2020 The Scottish Government began reporting numbers relating to hospitalisations **

-ICU - The number of patients in Intensive Care with a confirmed COVID-19 test
+ICU - The number of patients in Intensive Care with confirmed or suspected COVID-19 test

 HospSusConf - Total reported to be in hospital with confirmed or suspected COVID-19